ianharrier/docker-snipe-it/README.md

     cd /srv/docker/snipeit
     ```

-2. Make sure the **backup** container is running. *Note: if the container is already running, you can skip this step, but it will not hurt to run it anyway.*
+2. List the available files in the `backups` directory.

     ```shell
-    docker-compose up -d backup
-    ```

-3. List the available files in the `backups` directory.

-    ```shell
     ls -l backups
     ```

-4. Specify a file to restore in the following format:
+3. Specify a file to restore in the following format:

     ```shell
-    docker-compose exec backup app-restore <backup-file-name>
+    ./scripts/app-restore.sh <backup-file-name>
     ```

     For example:

     ```shell
-    docker-compose exec backup app-restore 20170501T031500+0000.tar.gz
+    ./scripts/app-restore.sh 20170501T031500+0000.tar.gz
     ```

 ### Uninstalling